zeee1/Tashu_Rpackage/README.md

 Tashu
 =====

-이 패키지는 남한의 대전시에 있는 공공 자전거 시스템의 자전거 데이터와 분석 함수를 제공합니다.
 This package provides bike rental history and analysis function of public bike system('Tashu') in Daejeon, South Korea.

 Installation
 ------------